cogini/mix_deploy/README.md

 ```

 By default, `mix deploy.generate` creates scripts under a `bin` directory at
 the top level of your project.
-If you need to create different files based on
+If you want to keep them separate, e.g. to
-the environment, set `output_dir_per_env: true` in the config, and it will
+create different files based on the environment, set `output_dir_per_env: true`
-generate files under e.g. `_build/prod/deploy`.
+in the config, and it will generate files under e.g. `_build/prod/deploy`.

 ## Scripts